laravelio/laravel.io/readme.md

 GOOGLE_RECAPTCHA_SECRETKEY=
 ```

-2. [Create an application](https://github.com/settings/applications) in your github account called something like "Laravel IO Development" and add your Github application's client id and secret to the `.env.local.php` file.
+2. [Create an application](https://github.com/settings/applications) in your github account called something like "Laravel IO Development" and add your Github application's client id and secret to the `.env` file.
 Your GitHub application should be set up as follows.

     a.
 Full URL: http://lio.loc
     b.
 Callback URL: http://lio.loc/login

-3. [Register a new website](https://www.google.com/recaptcha/admin) for the Google ReCaptcha service and fill in the site key and secret key in the `.env.local.php` file.
+3. [Register a new website](https://www.google.com/recaptcha/admin) for the Google ReCaptcha service and fill in the site key and secret key in the `.env` file.

 You can now visit the app in your browser by visiting [http://lio.loc/](http://lio.loc).